-Robots.txt implements the REP (Robots Exclusion Protocol), which allows the Web site administrator to define what parts of the site are off-limits to specific robot user agents.
-Web administrators can Allow access to their Web content and Disallow access to cgi, private and temporary directories, for example, if they do not want pages in those areas indexed.
+The robots.txt file implements the Robots Exclusion Protocol (REP), which allows the website administrator to define what parts of the site are off limits to specific robot user agents.
+Web administrators can Allow access to their web content and Disallow access to cgi, private and temporary directories, for example, if they do not want pages in those areas indexed.

 Where to Place the robots.txt File